johan162/hpdf_table/docs/Building.md

 1. **libhpdf** - The Haru PDF library.
 On OSX this is most easily installed by using the `brew` OSX package manager.
 The library is available as `libharu` as of this writing the latest version is `libharu-2.3.0`

+    >**NOTE:** In June 2022 a new version of libharu, v2.4.0 was released.
+This had some breaking changes so if you have installed that library you need at least hpdftbl v1.5.0.

 2. **iconv** - The character encoding conversion library.
 On OSX > 11.x this is included by default once you have `xcode` command line tools installed which is basically a pre-requisite required for all development on OSX. *On ancient versions of OSX this was not the case.*